ThomasGeorgiadisIO/geodjango_api/README.md

 docker-compose up -d

- !in case of error! check geodjango_api/django_docker/app/entrypoint.sh encoding.
-Should be LF and not CRLF.
+ !in case of web service not running! change geodjango_api/django_docker/app/entrypoint.sh encoding from CRLF to LF with any text editor.

 ## DOCUMENTATION
 http://localhost:8000/api/schema/redoc/